patch-wat/cairn-eclat/srd/bloods/blue.md

 # Blue
 A noble, born in the lap of privilege and power.
 While not all nobles are wealthy, we most certainly must act like we are.
 Working with my hands was socially taboo, if not outright illegal.

-I used to idle away my time as:
+Once, I wiled away the hours engaged in the genteel pursuits of

 |#|Profession |I still have|
 |------|-----------|-|